isabelizimm/hai-project/deploy/README.md

 ### Download Open Data Hub

-Once inside your OpenShift environment, install Red Hat's AI-as-a-Service platform, Open Data Hub, using the instructions [here](https://opendatahub.io/docs/getting-started/quick-installation.html), when creating a KfDef in step 4 of "Create a New Open Data Hub Deployment," use the [odh-hai-deploy.yaml]('./odh-hai-deploy.yaml') file rather than the code given in the Open Data Hub installation guide.
+Once inside your OpenShift environment, install Red Hat's AI-as-a-Service platform, Open Data Hub, using the instructions [here](https://opendatahub.io/docs/getting-started/quick-installation.html), when creating a KfDef in step 4 of "Create a New Open Data Hub Deployment," use the [odh-hai-deploy.yaml]('./odh-hai-deploy.yaml') file rather than the YAML given in the Open Data Hub installation guide.

 ### Load this repo into your cluster

-Use ODH's JupyterHub capabilities to add this repo to your namespace.
+Load the Open Data Hub application JupyterHub.
+On the landing page, copy the link to this repo where prompted.

 ### Create a PostgreSQL database